abhaydee/Posts-Media-Web/readme.md

     Clone the project from this repository  ( [https://github.com/abhaydee/Posts-Media-Web](https://github.com/abhaydee/Posts-Media-Web))

-      a) Checkout the front-end to access the code
+      a) Check out the front-end to access the code
       b) Go ahead and run the npm install to  install all the dependencies required for the Front-End Web App
-      c) Run npm start to run the client side frontend code
+      c) Run npm start to run the client-side frontend code
-      d) Currently , the apollo client is pointing to the live backend server which is hosted , you can switch it your local server depending upon your needs.
+      d) Currently, the apollo client is pointing to the live backend server which is hosted, you can switch it to your local server depending upon your needs.

-## 3. Back-End :-
+## 3. Back-End:-

       a) Checkout to the master to access the backend code
       b) Use the npm install to install all the dependencies required for the backend-servers
       c) Run npm start to run the backend server

 ## 4) MongoDb:-

-     a) I have currently used MongoDB Atlas .
+     a) I have currently used MongoDB Atlas.
 This is the simplest for all the newbies to start with.  ([https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas))

      b) Create the collections based on the schema specified in the Backend code.

-     c) You should create a config.js file , to configure your mongodb connection urls and secret-keys
+     c) You should create a config.js file, to configure your MongoDB connection URLs and secret-keys

-     d) For steps to configure your Mongodb database , please refer to mongodb atlas documentation ([https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas))
+     d) For steps to configure your MongoDB database , please refer to MongoDB atlas documentation ([https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas))

 ## 5) Libraries and tools used for development